snitski/Playlister/README.md

 ![Splash Screen](https://cdn.discordapp.com/attachments/754438628758913098/1082176093982838824/Screenshot_2023-02-07_at_14-12-45_Playlister.png)

 Playlister is a web-based app that allows users to seemlessly create, store, and share playlists of YouTube content.
+It's built using the MERN stack and uses JWT to securely transmit users' credentials between the client, server, and database.
+The interactions between each of these components is handled using Axios.

 ## User Accounts